regel/loudml/base/README.rst

-This directory contains tools to package LoudML dependencies.
+This directory contains tools to package Loud ML dependencies.

 Requirements
 ------------